giellalt/dict-sms-mul/00readme.txt

             </mg>
         </mg>

-==> MICHA: I will now look into this and learn how to work with DDT
+==> MICHA: I will now look into this later, but YES!
+I have to learn how to work with DDT

 7. CIP: instances of empty book in cmn, det, etc.: